Developmental Activities For Infants You Should Be Doing Everyday

 Babies just develop at a different pace.
 Just like my niece started to walk at 10 months and my son didn’t start walking until he was 18 months old.
 They are both walking, jumping, super hyper, perfectly normal kids now.

-To encourage development and parental bonding, there are 2 major activities you should be doing (if not already) with your newborn.
+To encourage learning and parental bonding, there are 21 developmental activities for infants you should be doing (if not already) with your newborn.

 Save, print, and pin to your Pinterest so you can refer to this list of play ideas again.